yanivnizan/knowledge-base/src/documents/android/store/Store_Model.html.md

 If you declare a `LifetimeVG` with a purchase type of `PurchaseWithMarket`, it represents a non-consumable item in the market, i.e., it cannot be consumed and is owned by the user forever.
 (The Market saves this information forever)

-However, notice that if you declare a `LifetimeVG` with a purchase type of `PurchaseWithVirtualItem`, the user will own the `LifetimeVG` **as long as the local storage of the game has NOT been deleted** (the version has been updated, or the game was deleted and re-downloaded, etc..).
+However, notice that if you declare a `LifetimeVG` with a purchase type of `PurchaseWithVirtualItem`, the user will own the `LifetimeVG` **as long as the local storage of the game has NOT been deleted** (i.e. the version has been updated, or the game was deleted and re-downloaded, etc..).

 ####**For Example**